keveniskander/CP476-FinalProject/README.md

 6. Select flask app, type in cmd: 'set FLASK_APP=app.py'
 7. Change environment to development, type in cmd: 'set FLASK_ENV=development'
 8. To run the code, type in cmd: 'flask run'
+9. Remember in VScode to change the python.exe interpreter location to inside the env folder.

+Step 2: Run express API
+1. Open cmd
+2. cd into the api folder, type in cmd: 'cd C:\cp476\CP476-FinalProject\static\api'
+3. type in cmd: 'npm install', To install node modules
+4. type in cmd: 'npm start'

 ## External resources: